ClarisseSan/ShoeStore/README.md

    * A LinearLayout for Shoe Items - DONE
    * A FloatingActionButton with an action to navigate to the shoe detail screen - DONE

-10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.
+10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration. ---------------- TODO

 11. Create a new Shoe Detail destination that includes: